Alvi’s visit to Quetta causes traffic jams

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 QUETTA: The visit of President Dr Arif Alvi led to traffic jams in the city on Wednesday.
-The president arrived in the city accompanied by Railways Minister Sheikh Rasheed, MNA Faisal Vawda and the governors of Sindh and Balochistan.
-A convoy of over 30 vehicles left the airport in three phases leading to traffic delays on several roads, including the Airport Road and Zarghoon Road.
+The president arrived in the city accompanied by Railways Minister Sheikh Rashid, MNA Faisal Vawda and the governors of Sindh and Balochistan.
+A convoy of over 30 vehicles left the airport in three phases leading to traffic delays on several roads including Airport Road and Zarghoon Road.

 QUETTA: The visit of President Dr Arif Alvi led to traffic jams in the city on Wednesday.
-The president arrived in the city accompanied by Railways Minister Sheikh Rasheed, MNA Faisal Vawda and the governors of Sindh and Balochistan.
-A convoy of over 30 vehicles left the airport in three phases leading to traffic delays on several roads, including the Airport Road and Zarghoon Road.
+The president arrived in the city accompanied by Railways Minister Sheikh Rashid, MNA Faisal Vawda and the governors of Sindh and Balochistan.
+A convoy of over 30 vehicles left the airport in three phases leading to traffic delays on several roads including Airport Road and Zarghoon Road.

 Comments